sqmasep/guidelines/README.md

 [CVA](https://cva.style/docs) is a wonderful util library that helps you writing easily variants, colors, shapes, and mix them depending on props.

 #### Zod?
+Valibot?

 [Zod](https://zod.dev/) is the go-to choice for schema validation.
 It can be used anywhere: server-side, client-side, in forms or to be sure you have correct ENV variables during **runtime**.
 This is strongly typed, and can be a bit compared to typescript but during runtime, while having more features like `refine` and other good stuff such as explicit optional values.
 By default, all the values are required, which is stricter but also better.
-This is why i went from using `yup` to `zod` now.
+This is why i went from using `yup` to `zod` at first.
+We'll see later that there is a lighter alternative, but its API is built differently.

 Basically, everything that can be modified by the user or an external source should be verified **during runtime**.
 It shouldn't cost much performance.

 You MUST be obsessed with validation.

-Use Zod for different scenarios:
+Use data validation for different scenarios:

 - API responses.
 Validate them, your app is mostly based on those. tRPC mixed with typesafe ORMs/ODMs must be enough since your database schema is linked to your favorite ORM/ODM, thanks to codegen (Prisma) or pure TypeScript (Drizzle, Mongoose, typeORM, Sequelize...), else please verify your API responses from the database to the backend (if you don't use any ORM/ODM), and from the backend to the frontend if your fullstack is not linked.
 It will also help you showing custom error messages if the verification fails.
 - 3rd-party API responses, in frontend AND in backend (This can lead to unexpected rendering if the API changes its shape)